Backgammon: Studies and analysis

 Tesauro proposed using rollout analysis to compare the performance of computer algorithms against human players.
 In this method, a Monte-Carlo evaluation of positions is conducted (typically thousands of trials) where different random dice sequences are simulated.
 The rollout score of the human (or the computer) is the difference of the average game results by following the selected move versus following the best move, then averaged for the entire set of taken moves.

 Neural network research has resulted in three modern proprietary programs, JellyFish, Snowie and eXtreme Gammon, as well as the shareware BGBlitz and the free software GNU Backgammon.
 These programs not only play the game, but offer tools for analyzing games and detailed comparisons of individual moves.
 The strength of these programs lies in their neural networks' weights tables, which are the result of months of training.
 Without them, these programs play no better than a human novice.
 For the bearoff phase, backgammon software usually relies on a database containing precomputed equities for all possible bearoff positions.
 There are 54,263 bearoff positions for each side.
 This means there are 542632 total bearoff positions (~3 billion positions).
-In 1981 Hugh Sconyers wrote a computer program that solved all positions with nine checkers or fewer for both sides.
+In 1981 Hugh Sconyers wrote a computer program that solved all positions with nine pieces or fewer for both sides.
 In the early 1990s Hugh extended his results to all bearoff positions.
 For each position there are four results: no cube, roller's cube, center cube and opponent's cube.
 So, Hugh's bearoff database contains the exact answers to ~12 billion bearoff situations.

+Another neural network software developed by Nikolaos Papachristou is Palamedes that was developed in the early 2000s and it can also play variations like Hypergammon, Portes, Plakoto, Fevga, Narde and has multiple engines for each one.